buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.3.1 =
+ * Fix issue with crop settings.
+Crop settings were not applied properly and was always forcing to crop(issue caused by 1.3.0) .
+Thanks @petrha
+ * Fix Prev/Next media issue with sorted gallery.
+Thanks to @georgio-1 .
+ * Added option to enable/disable google doc viewer for documents.
+ * Improved the document viewing option by detecting file type and directly linking to file if it can't be viewed.
+ * Documents list improvement.
+Added title everywhere.
+ * Lightbox improvement for the documents.
+ * Better activity listing for doc items.
+ * Some more internal improvements.

 = 1.3.0 =
  * Allow lightbox for all media type(document lightbox may not work on local installs).